 6) Binaural Beats

-Binaural beats is a type of auditory illusion that is generated by playing a different frequency in each ear, producing a third sound called a rhythmic beat.
+Binaural beats are a type of auditory illusion that is generated by playing a different frequency in each ear, producing a third sound called a rhythmic beat.

 Everything in life is governed by vibrations and this type of sound therapy puts your mind and body in different vibrational levels which can produce various healing effects.